-- 1. Students must complete the logbook on a weekly basis expectations are to see at least four new patients per week.
-Follow at least two patients per week for ongoing assessment and care. - 2.
+- 1. Students must complete a logbook on a weekly basis expectations are to see at least two new patients per week and following 3-5 patients during a week's time - 2.
 Students must prepare a minimum of two biopsychosocial formulations for patients where the student conducts the initial interview.
-These may or may not be included in the patient record, however, a copy of these (without patient identifying information) must be turned into the course director (Dr. Stock) for inclusion in your file. - 3.
+These may or may not be included in the patient record, however, a copy of these (without patient identifying information) must be turned into the course director for inclusion in your file. - 3.
+Students must complete a minimum of two discharge summaries for their patients that they give to the supervising faculty member to review.
+This may or may not be included in the medical record as dictated by the facility rules, however, students can create a discharge summary in a word document to be reviewed for educational purposes. - 4.
 Students must prepare at least one brief, ten-minute presentation on a learning topic that they identified from a patient under their care.
 Students should conduct a literature search on the patient care question and present the conclusions from that search to the team they are working with for the month.
-The reference list and main recommendations from your presentation should be submitted to the education office for inclusion in your file.

 Biopsychosocial formulation: Psychiatric symptoms represent final common pathways in human behavior.
 The same symptoms can result from different pathophysiologic processes or a variety of life events.
 The formulation helps to integrate the impact of various factors on the presentation of symptoms for a specific patient and this will be used to guide the treatment planning.
-The biopsychosocial formulation should begin with a one line introduction summarizing the patient's age and presenting symptoms.
+The biopsychosocial formulation should begin with a one-line introduction summarizing the patient's age and presenting symptoms.
 It is followed by a discussion of the biologic, psychological and social factors contributing to the patient's presentation.